boasgsv/cv-suta/README.md

 ## Data

 The dataset is expected to be in the `data/` directory.
-It should be organized by split (`train`, `valid`, `test`) and then by class folders.
+It should follow organized by dataset name, split (`train`, `valid`, `test`) and then by object.

 ```
 data/
+├── class_a/
-├── train/
+│   ├── train/
+│   │   ├── images/ ... the jpg files go here
+│   │   ├── labels/ ... dataset contains .txt files (left unused)
+│   ├── test/
+│   │   ├── images/
-│   ├── class_a/
+│   │   ├── labels/
-│   └── class_b/
+│   ├── validation/
-├── valid/
+│   │   ├── images/
-│   ├── ...
+│   │   ├── labels/
-└── test/
+└── class_b/
     ├── ...
 ```